stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

 If you use a project tool, it will follow [the best practices for Python projects](#best-practices-for-python-projects).
-Use either [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) to help you develop Python applications.
+You can choose one of several tools for this.

+[Poetry](https://python-poetry.org/) is currently the most popular tool for Python projects.
+Consider using [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) for new projects.
+These align more closely to Python standards.

 [Hatch](https://hatch.pypa.io) is another well-known project tool, but it is most useful for developing Python libraries.

-Avoid using the [Poetry](https://python-poetry.org/) or [Rye](https://rye.astral.sh/) tools for new projects.
-Poetry uses non-standard implementations of some features.
+Avoid using [Rye](https://rye.astral.sh/).
 Rye is for experimental work that may be implemented in _uv_ in future.

 ### Format Your Code